isinghrana/fabric-samples-healthcare/analytics-bi-directlake-warehouse-starchema/README.md

 This demo is intended to provide experience with creating a star schema design for a Power BI Direct Lake dataset.
 You will lear how to design dimension and fact tables in the Fabric Data Warehouse, and then write the new tables to a Fabric Data Lakehouse gold layer for use with the Direct Lake Power BI dataset.

 ![analytics-bi-directlake-warehouse-starschema](./Logical_Diagram_Star.png)

+### Pre-Requisite
+Fabric enabled Workspace is the pre-requisite to be able to setup and end to end demonstration in your own environment.
+The instructions below are combination of SQL statements, a Fabric Pipeline, and a Power BI Direct Lake dataset.

+### Complete the ingestion and initial prep of the data
+Complete the solution in this Git repo which ingests and preps the CMS data.
+The steps can be found at this link: https://github.com/isinghrana/fabric-samples-healthcare/tree/main/analytics-bi-directlake

+### Create Warehouse and add SQL scripts
+1. Open up your Fabric Workspace and switch to Data Engineering persona using the menu on bottom left corner
+2. Create a new Warehouse or use an existing one
+3. Download [Load CMS Medicare PartD Data](./Load%20CMS%20Medicare%20Part%20D%20Data.ipynb) Spark Notebook from Github Repo to your local machine
+4. Import the downloaded Notebook into Fabric Workspace
+5. Open the Notebook once the import is successful, you might need to update the Lakehouse association of the Notebook
+6. Spark Notebook has the subsequent instructions to download data files from [CMS Website](https://data.cms.gov/provider-summary-by-type-of-service/medicare-part-d-prescribers/medicare-part-d-prescribers-by-provider-and-drug), then upload data files to Lakeshouse and then run Spark Notebook to create Delta Parquet tables to be used by Power BI in the next step.